O'Neill cylinder: Background

-While teaching undergraduate physics at Princeton University, O'Neill set his students the task of designing large structures in outer space, with the intent of showing that living in space could be desirable.
+While teaching undergraduate physics at Princeton University, O'Neill set his students on the task of designing large structures in outer space, with the intent of showing that sustainable living in space could be possible.
 Several of the designs were able to provide volumes large enough to be suitable for human habitation.
 This cooperative result inspired the idea of the cylinder and was first published by O'Neill in a September 1974 article of Physics Today.

 O'Neill's project was not the first example of this concept.
 In 1954, German scientist Hermann Oberth described the use of gigantic habitable cylinders for space travel in his book Menschen im Weltraum—Neue Projekte für Raketen- und Raumfahrt (People in Space—New Projects for Rockets and Space Travel).
-In 1970, science-fiction author Larry Niven proposed a similar, but larger-scale, concept in his novel Ringworld.
-Shortly before O'Neill proposed his cylinder, Arthur C. Clarke used such a cylinder (albeit of extraterrestrial construction) in his novel Rendezvous with Rama.
+In 1970, science-fiction author Larry Niven proposed a larger-scale concept in his novel Ringworld.
+Then, three years before O'Neill proposed his cylinder, Arthur C. Clarke used such a habitable cylinder (albeit of extraterrestrial construction) in his novel Rendezvous with Rama.